viviRbi/vyNote/readme.md

 # Spring Boot
-44. How is Spring Boot different from legacy Spring applications?
-What does it mean that it is Â“opinionatedÂ”?
+## How is Spring Boot different from legacy Spring applications?
+What does it mean that it is “opinionated”?

-45. What does Â“convention over configurationÂ” mean?
+4## What does “convention over configuration” mean?
+- It means the options will be made for developer so the developer doesn't have to spend time making decision.
+It doesn't mean the developer cannot change the choice later on

-46. What annotation would you use for Spring Boot apps?
+## What annotation would you use for Spring Boot apps?
 What does it do behind the scenes?
+- @SpringBootApplication

-47. How does BootÂ’s autoconfiguration work?
+## How does Boot’s autoconfiguration work?

-48. What is the advantage of having an embedded Tomcat server?
+## What is the advantage of having an embedded Tomcat server?
+- Isolation

 49. What is the significance of the Spring Boot starter POM?

-50. What is the Spring Boot actuator?
+## What is the Spring Boot actuator?
 What information can it give you?
+- It gives some end point that provide our application info
+- Information it gives: evironment variable, application health, memory usage

-51. What files would you use to configure Spring Boot applications?
+## What files would you use to configure Spring Boot applications?
+application.properties

-52. What is the benefit of using Spring Boot profiles?
+## What is the benefit of using Spring Boot profiles?
+- different configuration for different enviroments like: dev, qa, test

 # Web Services
 HTTP
-## What is a Â“web serviceÂ”?
-WhatÂ’s the advantage of distributing software as a web service?
+## What is a “web service”?
+What’s the advantage of distributing software as a web service?
 - Web service is a standardized medium to propagate communication between the client and server applications on the World Wide Web

-## WhatÂ’s the difference between REST and SOAP services?
+## What’s the difference between REST and SOAP services?
 REST | SOAP
 ---- | ----
 Representational State Transfer | Simple Object Access Protocol